opendocsg/opendoc-theme/README.md

 # Deployment
 - Update version number on `opendoc-theme.gemspec`
-- Run `gem build opendoc-theme.gemspec`
-- Add tag with new version number to commit
+- Add tag with new version number to commit e.g. `2.0.2`
 - Push to origin

 ## Installation